mozilla-services/heka-py-raven/docs/source/config.rst

 Compatibility
 =============

-This version of metlog-raven has only been tested to work against Raven 2.0.6 and Sentry 5.0.13.
+This version of heka-py-raven has only been tested to work against Raven 2.0.6 and Sentry 5.0.13.
 Other versions may work for you, but they have not been tested.